vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 The automated market maker (AMM) framework is designed to allow for the provision of an on-chain market making methodology which automatically provides prices according to a simple set of rules based on current market data.
 These rulesets are not created with the expectation of providing any profit nor of remaining solvent under any specific conditions, and so should be limited to conceptually simple setups.
 The initial methodology follows a concentrated-liquidity style constant-function market setup, with configurable maximum and minimum price bounds.

 An automated market maker is configured at a per-key level, and is enabled by submitting a transaction with the requisite parameters.
-At this point in time the protocol will move committed funds to a sub-account which will be used to manage order and position margin for the AMM.
-Once enabled, the configuration will be queried once per block and the resultant orders will be placed on the book, combined with all current orders from the key being cancelled.
+At this point in time the protocol will move committed funds to a sub-account which will be used to manage margin for the AMM.
+Once enabled, the configuration will be added to the pool of available AMMs to be utilised by the matching engine.

 Each party may have only one AMM configuration per market.